pandulapeter/beagle/README.md

 )
 ```

-Enabling this feature will disable the crash collection of Firebase Crashlytics, as using the two simultaneously has proved to be unreliable.
+Using this feature simultaneously with other crash reporting solutions can be unreliable.

+Also, please note that by introducing the `log-crash` dependency, Beagle's bug reporting Activity will now run in a separate process (Firebase for example needs a special initialization call for multi-process apps).
 </details>

 <details>